USS Bataan (LHD-5): 2005: Evaluation of V-22 Osprey

-Bataan served as a naval testbed for evaluation of the V-22 Osprey tiltrotor aircraft in September 2005.
-This work included OPEVAL II operational and live fire tests and was accomplished with eight Ospreys.
+Bataan served as a naval testbed for the evaluation of the V-22 Osprey tiltrotor aircraft in September 2005.
+This work included OPEVAL II operational and live fire tests, and was accomplished with eight Ospreys.
 In 2009, Bataan became the first Navy ship to host an operational squadron of V-22 rotorcraft when she embarked ten Ospreys of the VMM-263.

 2008: Hurricane Gustav

-Early in September 2008, Bataan participated in the HURREX exercise where the U.S. Second Fleet directed tests designed to evaluate the ship's ability to respond to humanitarian assistance and disaster relief needs during the 2008 hurricane season.
-She was ordered to be prepared to deploy in the event that the Navy is directed to provide assistance to civilian authorities after Hurricane Gustav came ashore.
+In September 2008, Bataan participated in the HURREX exercise where the U.S. Second Fleet directed tests designed to evaluate the ship's ability to respond to humanitarian assistance and disaster relief needs during the 2008 hurricane season.
+She was ordered to be prepared to deploy in the event that the Navy was directed to provide assistance to civilian authorities after Hurricane Gustav came ashore.

 2008: Use as a prison ship

 In June 2008, the UK-based human rights organization Reprieve issued a report that listed Bataan as one of up to 17 ships they believed were used to imprison terrorism suspects.

-On 2 June 2008, The Guardian reported that "The US has admitted that Bataan and Peleliu were used as prison ships between December 2001 and January 2002".
+On 2 June 2008, The Guardian reported that "The US had admitted that Bataan and Peleliu were used as prison ships between December 2001 and January 2002".

 2010: Haiti earthquake

-On 13 January 2010, Bataan was ordered to assist in the humanitarian relief efforts following the 2010 Haiti earthquake.
-She was deployed to Grand-Goâve and returned home 1 April 2010.
+On 13 January 2010, Bataan was ordered to assist in the humanitarian relief efforts following the 7.0 magnitude 2010 Haiti earthquake.
+She was deployed to Grand-Goâve, and returned home 1 April 2010.